keptn/lifecycle-toolkit/docs/docs/use-cases/hpa.md

 comments: true
 ---

-# Keptn + HorizontalPodAutoscaler

-## Scaling Workloads based on Keptn metrics
+# Scaling Workloads with HPA based on Keptn metrics

 Kubernetes provides many built-in capabilities to ensure that enough replicas are running in order to meet the current demand of